CBIIT/NCI-DOE-Collab-Pilot3-Pathology-Reports-Hierarchical-Self-Attention-Network/README.md

 ### Uniqueness
 Classification of unstructured text is a classical problem in natural language processing.
 The community has developed state-of-the-art models like BERT, Bio-BERT, and Transformer.
 This model has the advantage of working on a relatively long report (that is, over 400 words) and shows scalability in terms of accuracy and speed with relatively small number of unstructured pathology reports.
+(Question: Are you saying it should be scalable to a larger number of reports?)

 ### Components
 * Original and processed training, validation, and test data.